khofstadter/enhancingaudiodescription.com/_posts/2017-11-11-press-publication-disability-arts-online.md

 description: On 11 November 2017, Disability Arts Online published Mariana's article titled Audio Description - An Art Form In Its Own Right.
 date:   2017-11-11
 image:  '/images/2017-11-11-press-publication-disability-arts-online.jpg'
+image-alt: 'The logo of the Disability Arts Online channel.'
 tags:   [press]
 ---